Hackyabhay007/lms/phase2.md

   - View and reply to comments from peers and professors.
   - Filter comments by topics or keywords for focused discussions.

+### 17. **AI-Driven Content Recommendations**
+- Suggest courses or resources based on student behavior and learning patterns.
+- Provide personalized recommendations to enhance the learning experience.

 ---

 ## Advanced Features for Professors